In BriefBuilder, user roles determine which actions and information are accessible within the software. Roles are assigned at two levels:

 (2) Viewer – published versions

-This is a role with minimum permissions.
-You cannot edit anything and only view the formally published versions of the project model.
+This role comes with minimal permissions.
+The user cannot edit anything and only view the formally published versions of the project model.